ptmcg/logmerger/files/README.md

 | `client_log.txt`          | client sending strings to the server                                                      |
 | `mirror_server_8881.pcap` | packet capture recorded during client->server session                                     |

-You can run `log_merger` and pass these 3 files directly as file arguments. `log_merger` will unpack the contents of the `.pcap` file and merge them in with the plaintext log messages of the other two.
+You can run `logmerger` and pass these 3 files directly as file arguments. `logmerger` will unpack the contents of the `.pcap` file and merge them in with the plaintext log messages of the other two.